rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ###Detaching / Reattaching the Card Reader

-Applications running in RhoElements should be resilient against the card reader being detached and subsequently reattached.
+Applications running in the Enterprise Browser should be resilient against the card reader being detached and subsequently reattached.
 Card data parsing code should be robust against unexpected characters in the first read after reattachment.